 South Africa in 9 days?
 Here are the ‘must see’ spots

-Day 1: Cape Town – scale Table Mountain, see Robben Island, and drive the peninsula
+Day 1: Scale Table Mountain, see Robben Island and drive the peninsula

 Whilst you don’t have to walk the entire route (leave this for a subsequent visit, when you can do the Hoerikwaggo Trail), getting up and down Table Mountain with time to spare, so that you can then drive along the peninsula, is a must.